ayushkothari27/python-for-competitive-programming/README.md

 # python-for-competitive-programming
 This repo was created just for self revision.
 There might be cases where some codes may not be optimal.
+I will add more cases when I encounter new ways to solve.

 <br>